(Photo Credit: TODAY Online)

 Of course, more options beg the question- what are the downsides?
 Then... what do you do next?

 This one is a given.
 A considerably lesser down payment, lower monthly payments and a longer time to fork out the cash offer you much more space to breathe.
 It's important to note that interests stack on per annum, so this luxury won't come unpaid.

 Let's use the Toyota Corolla Altis as an example.
 In the situation of a 5-year tenure, you have to have more money at hand for the down payment and to pay off more per month.
 However, you'd be paying a total of about $127720 at the end of the day.

-With a 7-year tenure, the price increases to nearly $134,000!
-That's roughly a $6000 difference, or more commonly known as "sssss ouch".
+With a seven-year tenure, the price increases to nearly $134,000!
+That's roughly a $6000 difference, or as it is more commonly known, the "sssss ouch".
 If you can afford a high down payment and monthly payment, it saves you more in the long run to borrow lesser and go for a shorter tenure.
 If you need the luxury of time, weigh out what's comfortable for you and how much you're paying at the end!